 I have known Steven his entire life.
-I say his because he is two years younger than me.
-When he was born his family lived right next door and then moved three houses down and then moved down the street, but still a 90 second walk door to door.
+I say this because he is two years younger than me.
+When he was born his family lived right next door and then moved three houses down and then moved down the street, but still a 90-second walk door to door.

 Growing up I considered Steven not just my best friend, but my brother.
 I still do consider him my brother.

 When we were little it seems like we were together all the time.
 I had an awesome group of friends growing up and we spent our afternoons and summers playing tag, hide-and-seek, swimming, and neighborhood wide water balloon fights.
 We played handball and soccer and we rode bikes and rollerbladed.
 And Steven was always right there with me.

 As we got older we spent less time together.
 He was two years younger than me so only two out of our six years in elementary school were we actually on the same recess schedule and we ended up going to different high schools, but none of that really changed things.

 No matter how much time had passed whenever we would get together it would feel like no time at all had passed.
 We would laugh and joke like always.

 And even when we entered adulthood and very rarely saw each other, my feelings for him never changed.
 He was still my brother.
 I knew that if I needed him for anything he would have my back, no questions asked.

 I found out Steven was gone, while I was on my break at work.
 One of my other oldest and best friends Lindsey, started calling me non-stop right about the time I started work.
 I knew something had to be up because she doesn’t call me much.